 Contractors like you rely on a variety of tools and equipment as you perform your job.
-Make sure you have adequate insurance as you protect your tools, equipment and livelihood.
+Make sure you have adequate Tools Insurance as you protect your tools, equipment and livelihood.

 What is Contractor Tool and Equipment Insurance?